Adele: Wealth

 In 2012, Adele and then-partner Konecki purchased a $3.4 million Art Deco villa in Portslade, on the outskirts of Brighton and Hove, which she sold for $3.7 million in 2016.
 That same year, she bought two houses built side-by-side in Kensington for $7.7 million and $7.3 million, respectively, with the intention of combining them.
 Adele also bought a home for her mother in West London for around $817,000.
 In 2013, she temporarily rented Paul McCartney's 12,000 sqfoot former mansion for an undisclosed price.
 In 2015, Adele purchased a $5.2 million Mediterranean-style vacation mansion in Malibu, California, and sold it in 2017 for less than its original purchase price, $4.8 million.
 She envisioned buying several properties on the same street in a Beverly Hills gated community, beginning with the first home purchased for $9.5 million from Don Mischer in 2016.
 During her Madison Square Garden tour in September 2016, Adele rented NBA player Deron Williams' Tribeca apartment for three weeks at a monthly rent of $60,000.
 In 2017, she and Konecki purchased a $5.3 million Tudor mansion called Ridge Hill Manor, located in the English countryside on the outskirts of East Grinstead.
-In 2019 and 2021, Adele bought two more Beverly Hills mansions for $10.65 million and $10 million, respectively; the latter was purchased from Richie and her husband, Joel Madden.
-In February 2022, it was reported she bought Sylvester Stallone's 21,000 sqfoot former mansion in Beverly Park, Los Angeles, for $58 million.
+In 2019 and 2021, Adele bought two more Beverly Hills mansions for $10.65 million and $10 million; the latter was purchased from Nicole Richie and her husband, Joel Madden.
+In February 2022, it was reported that Adele had bought Sylvester Stallone's 21,000 sqfoot former mansion in Beverly Park, Los Angeles, for $58 million.